daltoncaires/ai-crypto-trading-bot/README.md

 #### Prerequisites
 - Python 3.11+
 - A CoinGecko Demo API Key
+- A Binance API Key (optional, if you want to use Binance as the data provider)
 - An OpenAI API Key

+The bot supports both **CoinGecko** and **Binance** as data providers.
+You can choose which one to use in the configuration file.

 #### Installation
 1. Clone the repository: